 Zardari chose to do neither.

-While it’s not surprising that Zardari allowed his prime minister to sacrifice himself — the admiring tone in which the party faithful had begun to speak about Gilani would have caused some consternation — not taking on the court seemed like a
+While it’s not surprising that Zardari allowed his prime minister to sacrifice himself — the admiring tone in which the party faithful had begun to speak about Gilani would have caused some consternation — not taking on the court seemed like a dangerous gamble.

 In this game, once blood has been tasted, they always come back for a second, even bigger, bite.
 So why didn’t Zardari strike when he could and thus risk being struck against himself later?